-I realized though that blenders can be used for SO many things and really are a game changing kitchen gadget when making real, nutrient dense food.
+I realized though that blenders can be used for SO many things and really are a game changing kitchen gadget when making real, whole food.

 If it’s anything I’ve learned in my years of testing out different kinds of blenders it’s that you don’t need to spend a lot of money to get a good blender!
-In fact my favorite is around $100!
+Both the Ninja and the Nutribullet are more budget friendly options.

 Before you purchase a blender you will want to consider a few things to help you narrow down which blender will work best for you.
 This can be different from person to person.
 Obviously what I may love, may not be best for you.
 Here are my top considerations before purchasing your blender!

 When looking at different blenders you need to consider the size of not only the blender pitcher but also the entire blender.
 This is important because depending on what you have available for storage in your home this may make or break your choice.
 If you want to leave the blender on the countertop, will the height allow it to fit under your cupboards?
 If you plan to put it away in a cupboard between uses, what available space do you have and will the blender fit?

 Different blenders allow for different capacities for their blender pitchers.
 If you plan to only use it for single serve, it may not be wise to splurge on a typically more costly full size blender.
 But if you have a family or make larger quantities at one time, you may want a larger pitcher size.
 An even better option for some is a blender that can come with both options!

 Like I mentioned above, you may want more then just the standard blender.
 Different brands come with different accessories.
 This can include single serve cups and a separate food processor amongst others.
 Decide what you need and stick with that.
 You will have less extra ‘stuff’ to find a storage spot for!